niallbee/capstone/guides/day-2/guide-3-webserver-database.md

      deletion_protection = false
    }
    ```
    On this database instance we have configured it to allow private connections from our VPC.
 The Cloud SQL service sits outside subnet-2 and so is not part of our LAN network.
-This means that we cannot whitelist the webserver using its private IP as the Cloud SQL service will not know what we are refering to (remember private IPs only need to be unique within their LAN).
+This means that we cannot whitelist the webserver using its private IP as the Cloud SQL service will not know what we are referring to (remember private IPs only need to be unique within their LAN).
 To allow a connection between the Cloud SQL instance and our private webservers we create a private IP for our database within our VPC network and a private connection to the Cloud SQL service from our VPC.
 2. To create a private IP within our VPC for our database insert the following code blocks into `networking.tf` in the `day-2/webserver` folder
    ```
    resource "google_compute_global_address" "private_ip_address" {